sttp-book/sttp-book/chapters/testing-into-context/web-testing.md

 Speaking of user interfaces: **UI component testing** can be considered  a special case of unit testing: here your "unit" is one part of the Document Object Model (DOM), which you feed with certain inputs, possibly triggering some events (like "click"), after which you check whether the new DOM state is equal to what you expected.
 Even more specifically, **snapshot testing** can help you to make sure your UI does not change unexpectedly.

-Finally, when you want to perform **system tests** automatically, you will have to somehow control the browser and make it simulate user interaction.
+Finally, when you want to perform **end-to-end tests** automatically, you will have to somehow control the browser and make it simulate user interaction.
 Two well-known tools for this are Selenium WebDriver and Cypress.

 ### Many web applications are asynchronous
 Especially in a single-page application (SPA), most of the requests to the server are done in an **asynchronous** manner: while the browser is waiting for results from the server, the user can continue to use the application (i.e., they do not have to wait for the results).
 When writing unit tests, you have to account for this by "awaiting" the results from the (mocked) server call before you can check whether the output of your unit matches what you expected.
-When performing system tests, you may have to wait for a certain element to appear on the screen, or even to wait for a certain amount of time (like 1 second) before checking the output.
+When performing end-to-end tests, you may have to wait for a certain element to appear on the screen, or even to wait for a certain amount of time (like 1 second) before checking the output.
 This can easily lead to *flaky tests* (as discussed in the chapter on Test Code Quality).
 You either have to write custom code to make your tests more robust, or use a tool like Cypress, which has retry-and-timeout logic built-in.

-### TODO
-* Something about state (of client and server)?
-Relate to model-based testing?
-* More info about testing the server side?
-Maybe testing the server by calling it directly with HTTP?
-(Which may not add much if you use some framework on the server side which translates HTTP requests into classes that are easily tested using traditional techniques.)
-* Something about performance testing?

 ## JavaScript unit testing
+We will now tackle several of the aforementioned challenges that relate to the front end of a web application.
+We show how to design your JavaScript and HTML for testability, how to write unit tests for JavaScript functions, and how to unit test UI components.
+We demonstrate this using both plain JavaScript and a more modern example that uses a JavaScript framework.

 ### Design for testability
 Let us look at an example of a very simple web application (without a back end) that looks like this: